hrdaniel4877/neighborhood-map/README.md

 By default, the production build is a fully functional, offline-first [Progressive Web App](https://developers.google.com/web/progressive-web-apps/).
+The service worker only works in production mode.

 ## Installation
 * install all project dependencies with `npm install`